acsicuib/MARIO/README.md

 - Action: nop - do nothing
 - Action: suicide(Si) - undeploy the service instance
+    Note: this implementation keeps the original name of this action (suicide).
+In future reviews, we rename this action to `undeploy`
 - Action: migrate(Si,M) - migrate the service in a specific node
 - Action: replicate(Si,[M]) - deploy more service in a specific list of nodes